MadebyDaris/MadebyDaris.github.io/content/posts/ESP32/index.md

 OV7725 Specific pins used in this example to connect ESP32 and camera
 - Power Supply 3.3V
 - **Camera pin** column refers to pinout on OV7725 camera module
-- for STM32 but it's a good reference
+- for STM32 but it's a good referenc
 	- https://www.youtube.com/watch?v=oVzuphK4haQ
 Pin Mapping
 ![](PinMatching.png)